-Advisory: MUSIC-015; concurrent enrollment in MUSIC-016 or
+Advisory: MUSIC-015; concurrent enrollment in MUSIC-016 or MUSIC-028

 For students wanting to be music studio producers.
 Students will be able to learn various roles of music production.
 Music roles to be explored include the artist, producer, manager, business manager, agent, and songwriter.
 Discussion will include issues regarding management contracts, partnership/band contracts, agency contracts.
 Business entities will be explored.
 Students will learn to compose an intermediate-level original musical work using electronic musical equipment.
 May be repeated three times.
-SC goals.
-May not be repeated.
 SC